 There's nothing worse than needing to clear your windscreen of trash, dust and bugs, then finding you're out of water.
 Keep your washer bottle topped up with the correct mix of windscreen washer fluid and water at all times.

 Cars now feature cabin filters that stop pollen and small debris from entering the passenger compartment.
 With use, they can become clogged, so swap yours out for a new filter.
+As a bonus, this can get rid of unpleasant smells, if the filter has gotten damp at some point.

 Carrying around unnecessary weight will increase your fuel usage and the number of times you visit the servo.
 So ditch anything you don't need in your car.

 Swapping your tyres from the rear of your vehicle to the front, and from the near-side to the off-side helps even out tyre wear and makes your tyres last even longer.
+You'll likely need the car's alignment checked and wheels balanced at the same time.

 To prevent rust particles and dirt from clogging up the fuel delivery system, cars have an in-line fuel filter.
 This should be replaced according to the recommended intervals in your owner's manual for maximum protection and performance of the engine.

 Stone-chips and scratches can expose bare metal, which leads to rusting and corrosion.
-Go round your clean, but dry, bodywork and use a stone-chip pen to repair them.
+Go around your clean, but dry, bodywork and use a stone-chip pen to repair them.
 You might also consider having the work done professionally.

 A small crack in the windscreen can grow on a hot day.
-Surprisingly, the screen may form up to 30% of the body’s structural integrity, so it needs to be right!
+Surprisingly, the screen may form up to 30% of the body's structural integrity, so it needs to be right.
 Read this article to see if your insurer covers windscreen repairs or replacements.

 Polishing your car will remove scratches, restore gloss paintwork and even the colour, especially on faded red cars.
 Make sure you buy a good quality polish and use two cloths, one to apply and one to buff off.
 Contact a car detailer and ask about a machine buff.

-If your car has a timing or cam belt, make sure you’re fully aware of when the belt needs replacing.
+If your car has a timing or cam belt, make sure you're fully aware of when the belt needs replacing.
 More modern vehicles use one belt to handle timing, the water pump and alternator.
 With use and age, these belts can stretch and cause poor engine performance.
+Once beyond their recommended minimum condition level, they could also fail, causing a complete failure of the engine.

 If you notice your petrol car feels down on performance, has a rough idle or misfires, check your spark plugs.
 These are pretty simple to remove and swapping them for new ones will make the world of difference.